 Haleji Lake is about 52 miles from Karachi.
 This Asia's most significant waterfowl reserve is a top-rated attraction of Karachi.
 The lake is home to hundreds of migrant birds from Siberia during the winter.
 More than 200 bird species include coots, ducks, purple moorhens, kingfishers, pigeons, white herons, teals, waders, mallards, flamingos, shovellers, pelicans, cormorants, egrets, black-headed gulls, pheasants, partridges, and storks can be found here.
 This lake is a paradise for bird-watcher.

-Previously named as Jehangir Kothari Park, Bagh Ibn-e-Qasim is country's largest park situated along the Arabian Sea in Clifton, Karachi.
+Previously named Jehangir Kothari Park, Bagh Ibn-e-Qasim is the country's largest park situated along the Arabian Sea in Clifton, Karachi.
 The park covers an area of around 130 acres.
 It has an accommodation capacity of about 300,000 people at a time.
 It has hundreds of trees, stone benches, lighting towers and footlights for the visitor's convenience.
-It is open for 24 hours a day.
+It is open 24 hours a day.

 Churna Island is a two-hour drive away from central Karachi.
 Here is where you can swim, snorkel, and scuba dive around the island's reef and gaze at a multitude of sea creatures, from fish to snakes and turtles that inhabit its warm waters.